 COURSE DESCRIPTION: Child Growth and Development helps students understand the normal course of growth and development of children beginning with conception.
 Included are units correlating past beliefs to present realizations, decision making revolving around parenting and career options, and problems associated with teen pregnancy.
-Students in this course will be required to successfully complete a Baby Think It Over simulation experience.
+Students in this course will be required to successfully complete a Real Care simulation experience and Empathy Belly simulation.

-1. Types and Progression of Growth and Development
+Types and Progression of Growth and Development

-2. Children in various family stages and types
+Children in various stages

-3. The Decision to Parent
+The Decision to Parent

-- 4. Preparing for Parenthood - 5.
-Prenatal Development and Care
+Labor and Delivery

-6. Labor and Delivery
+Teen Parenting